computorg/published-paper-tsne/README.md

-# A mock Computo contribution: t-NR remake
+# A mock Computo contribution: t-SNE remake

 A prototype of published paper (using quarto)